of youth groups that educate local or state decisionmakers on tobacco harm and protective policies

 Partners

-• Youth Groups: OVX and VKAT youth are the central change agents for this activity.
+- Youth Groups: OVX youth are the central change agents for this activity.

-• Tobacco Community Coalitions: Coalitions support OVX and VKAT youth by connecting them to local and statewide policy initiatives, providing them with the resources they need to communicate to decision makers, and creating opportunities for education around the diverse issues surrounding tobacco prevalence in Vermont.
+- Tobacco Community Coalitions: Coalitions support OVX youth by connecting them to local and statewide policy initiatives, providing them with the resources they need to communicate to decision makers, and creating opportunities for education around the diverse issues surrounding tobacco prevalence in Vermont.

-• Local decision makers (such as select boards, boards of trustees, town officers): Local decision makers are the audience for OVX and VKAT education and invite youth to participate in the policy process.
+- Local decision makers (such as select boards, boards of trustees, town officers): Local decision makers are the audience for OVX education and invite youth to participate in the policy process.

 What Works

-A recent example of a successful youth engagement campaign are OVX groups providing their stories and local data at the state legislature.
-In 2019 three OVX groups testified in front of committees, answering questions about vaping, flavors and tobacco use in their school community.
-Over the past years youth have been involved in educating on the dangers of exposure from smoking in cars, the thousands of flavors available in vaping products and the concerning rise of electronic vapor products in local schools.
-In 2019, the Vermont State Legislature passed three prevention bills to increase the age to purchase to 21, restrict online purchasing of e-cigarettes and establish a first-ever tax on e-cigarettes and price parity among tobacco products in Vermont. garettes.
+A recent example of a successful youth engagement educational opportunity took place during the 2024 legislative session when two OVX groups and two VKAT group testified in front of committees, answering questions about the impacts of vaping, flavors and tobacco use in their schools and communities, as seen and experienced firsthand.
+Over the past twenty-five years Vermont youth have been involved in educating their peers, key-decision makers and fellow Vermonter's on the dangers of exposure from smoking in cars, the thousands of flavors available in vaping products and the concerning rise of electronic vapor products in local schools.
+In 2019, the Vermont State Legislature passed three prevention bills to increase the age to purchase to 21, restrict online purchasing of e-cigarettes and establish a first-ever tax on e-cigarettes and price parity among tobacco products in Vermont.
 On July 1, 2016, Act 108 was passed, making Vermont became the ninth state to prohibit the use of electronic cigarettes (defined as tobacco substitutes in Vermont) in the same manner and in the same locations as lighted tobacco products

 The collaboration between Agency of Education and the Vermont Department of Health turns the curve by providing funding to youth groups along with training and technical assistance.
 This includes providing guidance on how to run effective youth groups, distributing information to motivate and inform coalition leaders, and connecting youth groups with opportunities to talk with decision makers or the media.